Web Vitals

 Although Sentry provides auto instrumentation for many frontend frameworks, there are some environments and scenarios that may not be fully supported.
 If you are unable to find your pages in the Web Vitals page, check to see if your page loads are meeting the following conditions:

-• Performance Scores only support Chrome, Firefox, Safari, Opera, and Edge desktop browsers.
-Mobile browsers are NOT supported.
+• Performance Scores only support Chrome, Firefox, Safari, Opera, and Edge desktop and mobile browsers.

 Help improve this content